 We are driven by the question of which new technologies and materials can be used to make diving watches safer and more suitable for everyday use.
 It is often worth indulging in a little lateral thinking to see what is going on in other industrial sectors or fields of science.
 It is therefore no coincidence that the series U1, U2, U50, U212 and UX are made of high-strength, seawater-resistant German Submarine Steel.
-We also demonstrate a high level of expertise with the goldbronze alloy developed by us for the models T50 GBDR and T50 GOLDBRONZE.
-Due to the exceptionally high degree of purity, there is improved skin compatibility and increased corrosion resistance to seawater compared to conventional bronze alloys.
+The series T1 is another example.
+All case parts for this mission timer are made of high-strength titanium.
+Both submarine steel and high-strength titanium predestine our diving watches for use in salt water.

 Fittingly, we work closely with an independent company specialising in technical maritime security.
-The world's largest classification society DNV (formerly Germanischer Lloyd, Hamburg) checks and certifies the diving-watch data - including compliance with European diving device standards, which is unique in the watch industry.
+The world's largest classification society DNV (formerly Germanischer Lloyd, Hamburg) checks and certifies the divingwatch data - including compliance with European diving device standards, which is unique in the watch industry.